What is blended learning?

 Is K–12 blended learning disruptive?
 An introduction of the theory of hybrids

-This paper is the first to analyze blended learning through the lens of disruptive innovation theory to help people anticipate and plan for the likely effects of blended learning on the classrooms of today and schools of tomorrow.
+This paper analyzes blended learning through the lens of disruptive innovation theory.
 It introduces the theory of hybrids and identifies sustaining and disruptive models of blended learning.
 Read more

 Classifying K–12 blended learning